Memory leak: RAII

-The C++ version requires no explicit deallocation; it will always occur automatically as soon as the object array goes out of scope, including if an exception is thrown.
+The C++ version requires no explicit deallocation; it will always occur automatically as soon as the object a goes out of scope, including if an exception is thrown.
 This avoids some of the overhead of garbage collection schemes.
 And because object destructors can free resources other than memory, RAII helps to prevent the leaking of input and output resources accessed through a handle, which mark-and-sweep garbage collection does not handle gracefully.
 These include open files, open windows, user notifications, objects in a graphics drawing library, thread synchronisation primitives such as critical sections, network connections, and connections to the Windows Registry or another database.

 However, using RAII correctly is not always easy and has its own pitfalls.
 For instance, if one is not careful, it is possible to create dangling pointers (or references) by returning data by reference, only to have that data be deleted when its containing object goes out of scope.

 D uses a combination of RAII and garbage collection, employing automatic destruction when it is clear that an object cannot be accessed outside its original scope, and garbage collection otherwise.

 Reference counting and cyclic references

-More modern garbage collection schemes are often based on a notion of reachability – if you don't have a usable reference to the memory in question, it can be collected.
+More modern garbage collection schemes are often based on a notion of reachability – if you do not have a usable reference to the memory in question, it can be collected.
 Other garbage collection schemes can be based on reference counting, where an object is responsible for keeping track of how many references are pointing to it.
 If the number goes down to zero, the object is expected to release itself and allow its memory to be reclaimed.
-The flaw with this model is that it doesn't cope with cyclic references, and this is why nowadays most programmers are prepared to accept the burden of the more costly mark and sweep type of systems.
+The flaw with this model is that it does not cope with cyclic references, and this is why nowadays most programmers are prepared to accept the burden of the more costly mark and sweep type of systems.

 The following Visual Basic code illustrates the canonical reference-counting memory leak: